 - Frigensophobia: The fear that using a phone causes brain damage.

-- What do people most use their phones for?
-Not for calls, or texts, or social networks or mail…actually, it is for checking the time.
+- What do people mostly use their phones for?
+Not for calls, texts, social networks, or mail…actually, it is for checking the time.

 - A loo’s character?

 Of course, people use their phones.
 A lot.
 Which is perhaps one of the most documented statistics out there is the fact that there are more bacteria on your phone than in a toilet!

 So if phones are so dangerous, you should get rid of them, right?
 Well, there is a sport for that!
 You read that right – mobile phone throwing is an international sport, and its origins come from the land of Nokia, Finland.
 There are proper techniques and records too.
 There is even an entry in the Guinness Book for the farthest distance a phone has been thrown (110.42 meters by Dries Feremans of Belgium)

 - …or wait, just nail it to the wall

 If a phone rings on the sets of a James Cameron film, the famous director does not throw it.
 He reportedly uses a nail gun to nail the guilty crew member’s phone to the wall!

 Guess who got the phone number 888-888-8888?
 Well, he ended up getting hundreds of wrong number calls, often from babies who ended up hitting those keys while playing with phones.
 Even Steve Wozniak could not handle that!